borgbase/docs.borgbase.com/faq/index.md

 > Be aware that as soon as you write to the repo in non-append-only mode (e.g. prune, delete or create archives from an admin machine), it will remove the deleted objects permanently

+## How do I fully remove my account?

+If you have found another backup service and prefer to remove your account, you can do so any time.
+Doing so will remove your account data permanently.
+If you ever choose to start using BorgBase again, you will have to open a new account.
+If you ever had a paid subscription, we will still keep some invoicing data, as required by law.
+To remove your account:

+1. Remove all your repositories and make sure the data is saved elsewhere.
+You can also transfer your whole archive via `rsync`, as described [here](import).
+2. Log into your account and navigate to [*Account > Profile*](https://www.borgbase.com/account?tab=6).
+Then click *Remove Account*

 ## Have any other questions?
 [Email Us!](mailto:hello@borgbase.com)